jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

       {'bippity': 'boppity'}
     )

-  the terminal updates to show that ``a_dictionary`` has changed, by giving us an :doc:`AssertionError`.
+  the terminal shows that ``a_dictionary`` has changed, by giving us an :doc:`AssertionError`.
 It has a new key which was not there before

-* I update the test to make it pass
+* I change the test to make it pass

   .. code-block:: python